yamaceay/PETRE/README.md

         │   └───PETRE_Ranks                         # Ranks per document for each PETRE's output │       │   ...
         │
-        └───BG_Bodies                               # Results only using articles bodies as background knowledge │   ...
+        └───BG_Bodies                               # Results only using articles' bodies as background knowledge │    │   ...
+        │
+        └───BG_Bodies+Abstracts                     # Results using both articles' bodies and abstracts as background knowledge
+            │   ...
 ```